f4T1H21/BurpSuite-Docker-Image/README.md

 This is a custom Docker image with a guide to setup and run Burp Suite inside a container.

 ## Preliminary
+This is optional.<br/>
-This is optional, if you don't want to do this step, you need to edit `# Copy Burp Suite file.` and `# Create handy aliases.` parts in Dockerfile.
+If you don't want to do this step, you need to edit filenames in `# Copy Burp Suite file.` and `# Create handy aliases.` parts in Dockerfile.

 ```console
 $ cp your_burpsuite_file.jar burpsuite_pro.jar